 Mode of study

-- Children and Families in Society and Policy (10 ECTS)
+- Families, Children and Young People: Sociological Perspectives and Policy Issues (10 ECTS)

 - Programme Planning and Evaluation (10 ECTS)